Centribo/Unity-Shader-Basics-Tutorial/README.md

 So far we've talked about the *unlit* shader and the *surface* shader.
 Let's talk about the other types of shaders we can use in Unity.

 The *Image Effect* shader is exactly as it sounds, it's a shader for image effects.
 More specifically, they tend to take a texture as their input and output a texture aswell.
-They can be applied to cameras in Unity or any other texture to affect their look before being outputted to the screen.
+They can be applied to cameras in Unity or any other texture to affect their look before being outputted to the screen/framebuffer.
 As an exercise, try creating a new one in Unity and attempting to understand the code!
 They are great for doing things like the "CRT" effect, or a black and white effect.
 Dan John Moran has a great video tutorial available [here](https://www.youtube.com/watch?v=kpBnIAPtsj8) which introduces image effect shaders and how to create/use them.
 (His channel in general is a great place to start learning more about shaders!)

 The *Compute* shader is a type of shader that is used for computing and calculating data.
 Remember how I said shaders run in the GPU?
 For some computational tasks, this can be extremely beneficial as they will run much faster in a parallel process.
 For example, they can be used to calculate physics, or the position of particles in a simulation.
 In general, most people will never need to touch compute shaders.
 If you'd like to learn more you can check out a tutorial by Kyle Halladay available [here.](http://kylehalladay.com/blog/tutorial/2014/06/27/Compute-Shaders-Are-Nifty.html) (Admittedly I don't know too much about compute shaders myself.)

 ## Part 10: Further Reading

 Hopefully this tutorial has helped you in getting started on writing your own shaders, but there is still alot to learn!
 Shaders are a vital ingredient in helping shape how your game looks and performs.
-My suggestion is to keep experimenting and keep learning. (that doesn't just apply to shaders either!)
+My suggestion is to keep experimenting and keep learning.
+(That doesn't just apply to shaders either!)
 If you see a neat or notable effect in a game, chances are shaders have a part in achieving it, so try your hand at replicating it.
 This section is dedicated in listing some resources that have been useful to me for learning about shaders.

 * __[Unity Manual, Shader Reference](https://docs.unity3d.com/Manual/SL-Reference.html)__
 	* [ShaderLab Syntax](https://docs.unity3d.com/Manual/SL-Shader.html)